DIRACGrid/diracx/docs/dev/reference/api/routers/access_policies.md

 # Access Policies

-Access control policies for DiracX routers.
+Access control and authorization policies for DiracX routers.

+Access policies define who can access specific API endpoints based on user properties, roles, and other security context.
+Use these decorators and utilities to enforce authorization rules on your routes.

 ::: diracx.routers.access_policies
     options: